arrivendell/visualizer/README.md

 - Getting the values from the output into 3 strings
 - Pre-processing those values and preparing tags to define them (This is where the potential sensor defect is tagged)
 - Naming and casting those values to their corresponding metric value
-- Sending those metrics to a Metric Service
+- Sending those metrics to a Metric Service.
+The sensor runner will attempt to reconnect to the Metric Service if needed.

 ### Sending the metrics

-The metric service chosen is InfluxDB, a time series database which allows us to send metrics that will directly be stored in a database.
-InfluxDB is well supported by Grafana, the visualization tool that we will choose to display those metrics in dashboards.
+The Metric Service chosen is InfluxDB, a time series database which allows us to send metrics that will directly be stored in a database.
+InfluxDB is well supported by Grafana, the visualization tool we will choose to display those metrics in dashboards.

-While several ways of gathering metrics could have been chosen (Prometheus+grafana, datadog...), InfluxDB offered the possibility to easily and simply write any metrics at any time, in a push-mode, while Prometheus core functionality relies on polling (Even if some pushing is possible), and Datadog trivial usage for custom metrics uses an collector which aggregates metrics to limit calls to its API.
+While several ways of gathering metrics could have been chosen (Prometheus+Grafana, Datadog...), InfluxDB offered the possibility to easily and simply write any metrics at any time, in a push-mode, while Prometheus core functionality relies on polling (Even if some pushing is possible), and Datadog trivial usage for custom metrics uses an collector which aggregates metrics to limit calls to its API.
 More possibilities are obviously to take into consideration for a bigger and different project, but the scope of the project and its characteristics prove InfluxDB to be a good fit.

 ### Global schema
 ![alt text](https://i.imgur.com/Av78SQW.png)

-Dashboards have then been created in Grafana with a set of alarms that will help us monitoring the metrics and being informed of potential problems, which will be described later. **Those dashboards are directly setup in the running process through config files**
+Dashboards have then been created in Grafana with a set of alarms that will help us monitoring the metrics and being informed of potential problems, which will be described later. **Those dashboards and alerts are directly setup in the running process through config files**

 ### Dashboards and Alarms.
 ![alt text](https://i.imgur.com/RRnZYZW.png)